 To be honest, websites fulfill the key purpose of business cards – which is to convenience cardholders with purchases and what else can do better than a webpage?

 You can print your QR codes/website links to any advertisements you do in your area and as usual it will help you build trust of new consumers and consolidate that of older ones.

 How to move your online shop into an online business?

 The first thing required to start is intent.
 There’s not much of capital involved and all it requires is to have proper aspiration.
 Design a plan, use some tools and you are ready to go.

-Plan should be simple and in accordance to your existing business.
-You can not just be hell-bent on to go completely online at once.
-The need is to create a proper schematic and take thing easy and slow.
+The plan should be simple and in accordance with your existing business.
+You can’t just be hell-bent on going completely online at once.
+The need is to create a proper schematic and take things easy and slow.